boucadair/netconf-port-numbers/draft-ietf-netconf-port-numbers.md

 --- abstract

-This document releases NETCONF-related port number IANA assignments that have not stood the test of time (e.g., assignments for Historic NETCONF-related protocols or for a transport not used by a protocol).
+This document releases NETCONF-related port number IANA assignments that have not stood the test of time (e.g., assignments for Historic NETCONF-related protocols or for a transport not used by a given NETCONF-related protocol).

 --- middle